WISDAMapp/dependency_source_codes/README.md

 # Source code of external dependecies to comply with GPLv3

-Here you will find source code in zipped form of software libraries under the GPLv3 which are obligatory to provide.
+Here you will find source code in zipped form of software libraries under GPL which are obligatory to provide if distributing binaries.
 Building instructions are explained within the source code.
 For QT's source code these are zip files of the cloned repositories while for libraw its direct downloaded from their website Under Licenses you will find license texts of the components which source codes are provided here.